256dpi/application_buildpack/README.md

 #### Attribute Parameters

 - `buildpack`: The buildpack to be used.
 Will be used to install dependencies and set the buildpack repository.
 Default: `nil`.
+Options: `:ruby, :nodejs`
 - `buildpack_repository`: A custom buildpack repository that should be used instead.
 Default: `nil`.
 - `buildpack_revision`: The revision of the buildpack to be used.
 Default: `master`.
 - `buildpack_environmet`: Additional ENV variables to be passed to the buidlpack compile script.
 Default: `{}`.